Cchristineee/Cchristineee/README.md

-- 👋 Hi, I’m @Cchristineee
+- 👋🏾 Hi, my name is Christine Grimadeau
 - 👀 I’m interested in ...
-Software development
+Software development, art, and gaming
 - 🌱 I’m currently learning ...
-Java
+Java, Python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... https://www.linkedin.com/in/christine-grimadeau/

 <!---
 Cchristineee/Cchristineee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.